deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/premium-list-management.md

 ## Creating a premium list

-Once the file containing the premium prices is ready, run the `create_premium_list` command to load it into Datastore as follows:
+Once the file containing the premium prices is ready, run the `create_premium_list` command to load it into the database as follows:

 ```shell
 $ nomulus -e {ENVIRONMENT} create_premium_list -n exampletld -i exampletld.txt